 - i.
-Except in the RE zoning district, this use shall be accessory to a principal use on the same lot or parcel. - ii.
+Except in the R1 zoning district, this use shall be accessory to a principal use on the same lot or parcel. - ii.
 Land with a slope in excess of 15 percent shall not be considered in determining the total pasture size and shall not be used for pasture purposes. - iii.
 All outside pens, exercise areas, and pastures shall be fenced.

-Structures containing livestock or livestock waste (except chicken coops) shall meet the following minimum setbacks:
+i.
+Structures containing large or medium livestock or any structures containing livestock waste (except chicken coops) shall meet the following minimum setbacks: